samarqureshii/SDR-DSP/README.md

 # bladeRF tutorial on Apple Silicon processors (M1)

-> There is a way to install the bladeRF software for macOS using MacPorts, but there is no working download for Apple Silicon.
+> There is a way to install the bladeRF software for macOS giusing MacPorts, but there is no working download for Apple Silicon.
 We're going to run it on Asahi (Arch) Linux and build from there instead.
 For other Linux distributions like Ubuntu, visit [Nuand's offical installation documentation](https://github.com/Nuand/bladeRF)
 - Run `curl https://alx.sh | sh` in your Terminal to begin installation of [Asahi Linux's Alpha Release](https://asahilinux.org)
     - Follow the prompts and boot into the new OS
 - Make sure you have the most recent version `sudo pacman -Syu`